fluree/docs.flur.ee/src/content/api/overview.md

 ## Intro

-There are two types of endpoints in FlureeDB:
+There are two types of endpoints in Fluree:

 - Signed Endpoints
 - Hosted Endpoints

-The signed endpoints are accessible to both hosted and downloaded versions of FlureeDB.
-The hosted endpoints are only available through the hosted version of FlureeDB.
+The signed endpoints are accessible to both hosted and downloaded versions of Fluree.
+The hosted endpoints are only available through the hosted version of Fluree.
 Most requests (exceptions are noted in the relevant sections) should be POST requests.

 As you read through the API documentation, you can test the endpoints using the tool on the right-hand side of the page (or bottom on small screens).
 Below, you can learn how to use this toolbar for either the [hosted](#using-the-toolbar-hosted) or [downloaded](#using-the-toolbar-downloaded) versions.